 Some of the best views of Puerto Pollensa are from this waterside restaurant in the port area.
 It’s popular for its high-quality set menu, including a bottle of wine, water, and coffee with home-made chocolates. […] Restaurant Stay in Puerto Pollensa

-Dishes on the menu in this fine-dining hotel restaurant are described simply, giving little hint at the skills that go into creating this healthy cuisine that’s rooted in tradition. […] 365 Son Brull Restaurant in Pollensa
+Simple dish descriptions on the menu give little hint of the skills involved in this healthy and creative cuisine that’s rooted in tradition. […] 365 Son Brull Restaurant in Pollensa

 Can Costa Restaurant in the town of Pollença is considered by many to be one of the best in the area.
 Find out what our restaurant critic Jan Edwards thought here. […] Restaurant Can Costa